Atia-Farha/Counter-Web-App/README.md

 ## Reporting Issues

-If you encounter any functional issues, design flaws, or other problems, please let me know in the 'Issues' section.
-I will work to resolve them promptly.
+If you encounter any bugs or have suggestions for improvement, please report them in the 'Issues' section of the GitHub repository.
+I will address them promptly.

 <p align="center">© Designed and developed by Atia Farha | ALL RIGHTS RESERVED</p>